 There is a no smoking policy in all NSW public hospitals.
 If you were smoking prior to surgery, and are having difficulty stopping please inform staff so we can provide you with nicotine replacement therapy (patches, gum).

 ♥ Have a positive attitude.
 This will aid healing, and help to decrease your time in hospital.
-It is expected that by the time you leave hospital you will be able to shower, dress yourself, perform your deep breathing and coughing exercises and move around independently, even though you are likely to be slower than usual and tire more quickly.
+It is expected that by the time you leave hospital you will be able to shower, dress yourself, perform your deep breathing and coughing exercises and move around independently, even though you are likely to be slower than usual, and tire more quickly.

 Please plan for your surgery including: